GSA/aws-account-broker/README.md

     sqlite3 /tmp/aws-account-broker.db < schema.sql
     ```

+1. Change any settings in the `config.toml` file.
+See comments in file for
+instructions.

+2. You can override the database settings using a `DATABASE_URL` environment variable.
+(Note: Only tested with sqlite3).

+    ```sh
+    export DATABASE_URL="sqlite3:/tmp/alt_database.db"
+    ```

 1. Pick a base email.
     * Email addresses for AWS accounts need to be unique, so `BASE_EMAIL` (below) will be turned into `something+<ID>@some.com`.
 This works in GMail, at the very least - you may need to confirm with your mail provider.
 1. Run the broker.